 Prevent all risk related to vendor exclusions

-Taking ongoing preventative steps minimizes vendor-related risk.
-To start, healthcare organizations must know who is onsite, why, and for what duration.
+Taking ongoing preventative steps can minimize your vendor-related risk.
+To start, your healthcare organization must know who is on-site, why, and for what duration.
 However, there’s more to managing vendors than permitting only authorized physical facility access.
-Today’s supply chain, security, and compliance leaders must also check the box on other high-priority objectives.
-They do so through successful execution of a best practice vendor management program including compliance-focused policies and documentation.
+Healthcare organizations must manage all vendors, whether they’re on-site, virtual, or hybrid.
+This requires successful execution of a best-practice vendor management program including compliance-focused policies and documentation.

-We offer the following best practices to remain in compliance.
+We offer the following leading practices to help you remain in compliance.

 Confirm before you contract

-If your organization participates in Medicare, Medicaid, or any other federal healthcare program, check all vendors, contractors, and associated entities against the LEIE, as well as the U.S. General Services Administration’s System of Award Management list before contracting.
+If your organization participates in Medicare, Medicaid, or any other federal healthcare program, check all vendors, contractors, and associated entities against the OIG's List of Excluded Individuals/Entities (LEIE), as well as the U.S. General Services Administration’s System of Award Management list, before contracting.
 It’s also best practice to check all available state Medicaid exclusions lists prior to contracting.